USA Casinos Online by State

 Legal States to Play Casino Games Online

 The most advanced state in all of the US regarding online gambling.
-Online casinos became legal already in 2013, and the past year has been a boon for the state with more and more casinos getting the igaming license.
+New Jersey made gambling history when online casinos became legal already in 2013, and the past year has been a boon for the state with more and more casinos getting the igaming license.

 Pennsylvania’s casino gaming is truly on the rise.
 You don’t have as many choices as you do in New Jersey, but you have great quality with the likes of Hollywood Casino, Unibet and BetRivers.